ipfs-shipyard/ipfs-provider/README.md

   // These are the defaults:
   tryWebExt: true,    // set false to bypass WebExtension verification
   tryWindow: true,    // set false to bypass window.ipfs verification
+  permissions: {}     // set the window.ipfs options you want if tryWindow is true
   tryApi: true,       // set false to bypass js-ipfs-http-client verification
   apiAddress: null    // set this to use an api in that address if tryApi is true
   tryJsIpfs: false,   // set true to attempt js-ipfs initialisation